Arfahd/Workout-Counter/README.md

 - Reduce `max_det` in config

 ### Pushups not counting
-- Ensure your full body is visible in frame
+- Ensure your right arm (shoulder, elbow, wrist) is clearly visible in frame
-- Check that right arm is clearly visible
+- Check that the right side of your body is facing the camera
 - Adjust lighting for better detection
 - Lower the confidence threshold